 - Submit the final financial status report.

 - Complete the programmatic requirements checklist.

-- Submit the closeout package in GMS.
+- Submit the closeout package.

 - After the project is closed: